 - Begin researching various consultants that you’ve considered retaining.

 - Submit your RFPs to the consultants you’re considering, giving them roughly two weeks to complete a proposal.

 - Once you receive completed proposals, review them with your team and then reach out to your chosen consultant to begin working with them!

 To get the most out of working with a fundraising consultant, take the selection process seriously.
+For most organizations, investing in a fundraising consultant is a big decision and shouldn’t be taken lightly.
 Find a fundraising consultant who can serve as a true partner to your organization and who respects your team as the ultimate authority on the direction your nonprofit wants to take.